katib-source/Riviera-Trails/EMAIL_SETUP_GUIDE.md

 # Email Templates Setup Guide

-This guide explains how to set up email confirmations for your Riviera Trails booking system.
+This guide explains how to set up email confirmations for your Azur Escape booking system.

 ## EmailJS Setup